 Final exam (50%)

-The average of both exams has to be a 6.0 or higher (rounded off to one decimal point) in order to pass the course.
+The average of both exams must be at least a 5.5 (which is rounded off to a 6.0), in order to pass the course.
 Grades below 5.0 for either of the exams are not permitted.
-A grade between 5.0 and 5.5 for one of the exams can be compensated by the other grade; if you wish you can retake the exam in this case, but you do not have to.
+A grade between 5.0 and 5.5 for one of the exams can be compensated by the other grade; so if you wish you can retake the exam in this case, but you do not have to.
 A grade below 5.0 always requires a resit.

 For both exams a resit is possible; if you fail one exam you can retake just that one and if you fail both you can retake them both.